 How does this otherwise rich polemic help us to understand positions on science and technology?
 Is Gandhi a pastoral philosopher or a peasant intellectual proposing a separate epistemic realm from that of the West?
 Can he be labelled a Luddite?
-Is he caught, like the European Romantics were, in the dilemma between reason and morality?
+Is he caught, like the European Romantics were, in the dilemma between Reason and Morality?
 Or is he making a fundamental distinction between truth and the knowledge encompassed in disciplines like science and history, suggesting that truth cannot but strike elsewhere from knowledge?
-While the answers to each of these may be difficult, while individual examples for each of these arguments may be found in Gandhi if not seen as part of the integral picture, and while any attempt to intellectualise his thought in isolation from his politics, or indeed his moral stances may be doomed from the start, I might perhaps attempt to say that there is, here, a critique of existing knowledge systems, of which scientific knowledge is one, that calls for a fundamentally new theory of knowledge, a theory of knowledge inextricably linked with morality, rather than a choice of alternate system from the 'West' or any other.
+While the answers to each of these may be difficult, while individual examples for each of these arguments may be found in Gandhi if not seen as part of the integral picture, and while any attempt to intellectualise his thought in isolation from his politics may be doomed from the start, I might perhaps attempt to say that there is, here, a critique of existing knowledge systems, of which scientific knowledge is one, that calls for a fundamentally new theory of knowledge, a theory of knowledge inextricably linked with morality, rather than a choice of alternate system from the 'West' or any other.

 And in the tensions between these two thinkers, both of whom had strong reactions to technology, may be seen an unpacking of the notion of technology itself.
-Tagore may be read mostly as decrying the ruthlessness, the demonic nature, the lack of soul, in other words the anti-humanness of technology, thus going back to that notion of technology as instrument that Heidegger demonstrated to be peculiar to Western thought.
+Tagore may be read mostly as decrying the ruthlessness, the demoniac nature, the lack of soul, in other words the anti-humanness of technology, thus going back to that notion of technology as instrument that Heidegger demonstrated to be peculiar to Western thought.
 For Gandhi, on the other hand, the charkha is a symbol of labour, human labour, thus challenging modern formulations of technology, including Marxist definitions of technology as means of production.
-The spinning of the charkha, then, might well signify a potential recognition of the individual.
+The spinning of the charkha, then, might well signify a potential re-cognition of the individual.
 And this might explain why the charkha - what could clearly be a metaphor for material practice, or a living example of the same, in Gandhi, is in near-obstinate fashion resisted as insignificant material by Tagore, in an otherwise incomprehensible misunderstanding between the two minds.

 This debate in itself did not assume great proportions on the Indian political landscape, nor did it have a profound impact on nationalist agendas vis-à-vis technology policy before or after independence, remaining, perhaps, at the level of a moral insight that had its own faithful band of followers.
-Gandhi's own thought, however, was to prove influential in offering to postcolonial scholarship the impulse to resist technology, in a particular conflation of his materiality, Tagore's instrumentalism, and the Marxist cultural turn, as we have already seen.
+Gandhi's own thought, however, was to prove influential in offering to postcolonial scholarship the impulse to resist technology, in a particular conflation of his materiality, Tagore's instrumentalism, and the Marxist cultural turn.
+It is in particular this turn and later postcolonial scholarship that the next chapter will examine in greater detail.